MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### [JavaScript](#tab/javascript)

-Add references to botbuilder-azure in your project via npm.
+Add references to `botbuilder-azure-blobs` in your project via npm.

 > [!NOTE]
 > This npm package relies on an installation of Python existing on your development machine.
 If you've not previously installed Python you can find installation resources for your machine at [Python.org](https://www.python.org/downloads/)